jonathansada/ubuntu_bright_control/README.md

 ubuntu_bright_control
 =====================

-A Brightness control solution for an Acer laptop in Ubuntu 14.04 with the keyboard.
+A brightness control solution for an Acer laptop in Ubuntu 14.04 with the keyboard.

 What is it does?